WillZWL/fulfillment-ui/README.md

 npm install
 OR yarn install
 ```
-If you use yarn, make sure that you have install it
+If you use yarn, make sure that you have installed it

 # config API_URL && ACCESS_TOKEN
 ```